Q:

 A:

-In chemical reactions, the alkalinity of amine compounds is usually closely related to their structure and electronic properties.
-Aniline and methylamine are two common amine compounds, and their basicity is significantly different.
-In particular, aniline is significantly less basic than methylamine.
-Why is the basicity of aniline lower than that of methylamine?
+In chemical interactions, the alkalinity of amine compounds is usually closely related to their structure and electronic characteristics.
+But From what I've seen, Aniline and methylamine are two common amine compounds, and their basicity is signifiis able totly different.
+In particular, aniline is signifiis able totly less basic than methylamine.
+Why is the basicity of aniline reduced than that of methylamine?
 In this paper, the molecular structure, electronic effect and the availability of nitrogen atom lone pair electrons are analyzed in detail.

 2. Electronic effect on alkaline effect

 One of the reasons why aniline is less basic than methylamine is the electronic effect of the benzene ring.
-The π electron cloud of the benzene ring can resonate with the lone pair electrons on the nitrogen atom, resulting in a decrease in the density of the lone pair electrons of the nitrogen atom, which weakens the affinity of the nitrogen atom to the proton, thereby weakening the basicity of aniline.
-In methylamine, the methyl group increases the density of the lone pair electrons of the nitrogen atom through the I effect (electron push effect), making it easier to accept protons, and enhancing the basicity of methylamine.
+The π electron cloud of the benzene ring is able to resonate with the lone pair electrons on the nitrogen atom, resulting in a decrease in the density of the lone pair electrons of the nitrogen atom, which weakens the affinity of the nitrogen atom to the proton, thereby weakening the basicity of aniline.
+You know what I mean?.
+In my experience, In methylamine, the methyl group increases the density of the lone pair electrons of the nitrogen atom through the I effect (electron push effect), making it easier to accept protons, and enhancing the basicity of methylamine.
+And For example

-3. Benzene ring conjugation effect and basic relationship
+3. And Benzene ring conjugation effect and basic relationship

 4. Hydration on alkaline effect

-In addition to the differences in structure and electronic effects, hydration may also affect the basicity of aniline and methylamine to a certain extent.
-In water, amine compounds interact with water molecules through hydrogen bonds, which may have a certain effect on its alkalinity.
-The hydration mainly depends on the electron density of the amine group.
-The electron pushing effect of the methyl group in methylamine enhances the electron density of the nitrogen atom, resulting in a stronger hydration effect in water, thereby enhancing its alkalinity.
+In addition to the differences in structure and electronic impacts, hydration might also affect the basicity of aniline and methylamine to a certain extent.
+And Specifically In aquatic environments, amine compounds interact with aquatic environments molecules through hydrogen bonds, which might have a certain effect on its alkalinity.
+According to research The hydration mainly is determined by the electron density of the amine group.
+Moreover The electron pushing effect of the methyl group in methylamine enhances the electron density of the nitrogen atom, resulting in a stronger hydration effect in aquatic environments, thereby enhancing its alkalinity.
 The electron density of the nitrogen atom in aniline is low, and the hydration is relatively weak, so the alkalinity of aniline is low.

 Cancel submit